 While the TF1-EN-3M dataset and accompanying methodology demonstrate promising results, several threats to validity should be acknowledged in evaluating the robustness and generalizability of our findings.

-\subsection{Construct Validity}
+\subsubsection{Construct Validity}

-A primary concern lies in the reliance on \textbf{LLM-based evaluations}—specifically GPT-o3-mini—to assess properties such as moral clarity, creativity, and coherence.
+A primary concern lies in the reliance on \textbf{LLM-based evaluations} to assess properties such as moral clarity, creativity, and coherence.
 Although recent studies have shown that LLM-as-a-judge paradigms often align with human preferences in open-ended tasks \citep{liu_g-eval_2023, fu_gptscore_2023}, such evaluations are still proxies and may not perfectly reflect human judgment, especially for nuanced narrative quality.
-Furthermore, the criteria used in our evaluation rubric—while inspired by educational and literary standards—are operationalized numerically in ways that can obscure qualitative subtleties \citep{muennighoff_scaling_2023}.
-For example, evaluating a fable's "moral clarity" on a scale of 1–10 may overlook ambiguous yet pedagogically valuable narratives.
+To mitigate single-judge bias, we employ a panel of three open-weight judges from distinct model families (Granite 4.1 30B, EXAONE 3.5 32B, and Granite 3.3 8B), and additionally compare against a proprietary baseline (GPT-o4-mini via OpenRouter) to assess whether open-weight judges produce comparable rankings.
+Furthermore, the criteria used in our evaluation rubric---while inspired by educational and literary standards---are operationalized numerically in ways that can obscure qualitative subtleties \citep{muennighoff_scaling_2023}.
+For example, evaluating a fable's ``moral clarity'' on a scale of 1--10 may overlook ambiguous yet pedagogically valuable narratives.
 Triangulating LLM-based assessments with human evaluations or crowd-sourced annotations, as done in prior work \citep{fan_hierarchical_2018}, would provide stronger construct validity.

-\subsection{External Validity}
+\subsubsection{External Validity}

 Our dataset is based on prompt elements and moral lessons drawn primarily from Western fable traditions (e.g., Aesop \citep{aesop_aesops_2002}), which risks introducing a cultural bias into the generated stories.
 While the structured template allows for extensive combinatorial variation, the resulting narratives may still reflect an implicit Western ethical framework that limits generalizability across cultural contexts.
 This issue is particularly salient in moral storytelling, where values can vary widely \citep{emelin_moral_2020}.
 Future work should consider incorporating moral principles from diverse philosophical and religious traditions, as well as adapting prompts for multilingual or culturally localized variants of the TF1 framework.